kukas/bachelor-thesis/poznamky/datasety.md

 Ostatní, používané při evaluaci v MIREXu:

+MIREX09 database
-MIREX09 database: 374 Karaoke recordings of Chinese songs.
+- 374 Karaoke recordings of Chinese songs.
 Each recording is mixed at three different levels of Signal-to-Accompaniment Ratio \{-5dB, 0dB, +5 dB\} for a total of 1122 audio clips.
 Instruments: singing voice (male, female), synthetic accompaniment.
 The groundtruth pitch of each clip is human labeled, with a frame size of 40ms, a hop size of 20 ms. Note that the center of the first frame is located at 20ms starting from the very beginning of a clip.
 The human labeled pitch is then interpolated to have a hop size of 10ms.
 Thus the time sequence of the pitch vector are 20ms, 30ms, 40ms, 50ms, and so on.
+- 374 Karaoke recordings of Chinese songs (i.e. recorded singing with karaoke accompaniment).
+Each recording is mixed at three different levels of signal-to-accompaniment ratio {-5dB, 0dB, +5dB} for a total of 1,122 audio clips.
+Total play time: 10,022s.
+2)

+INDIAN08 database
-MIREX08 database: 4 excerpts of 1 min. from "north Indian classical vocal performances", instruments: singing voice (male, female), tanpura (Indian instrument, perpetual background drone), harmonium (secondary melodic instrument) and tablas (pitched percussions).
+- 4 excerpts of 1 min. from "north Indian classical vocal performances", instruments: singing voice (male, female), tanpura (Indian instrument, perpetual background drone), harmonium (secondary melodic instrument) and tablas (pitched percussions).
 There are two different mixtures of each of the 4 excerpts with differing amounts of accompaniment for a total of 8 audio clips.
+- Four 1 minute long excerpts from north Indian classical vocal performances.
+There are two mixes per excerpt with differing amounts of accompaniment for a total of 8 audio clips.
+Total play time: 501s.

+MIREX05 database:
-MIREX05 database: 25 phrase excerpts of 10-40 sec from the following genres: Rock, R\&B, Pop, Jazz, Solo classical piano.
+- 25 phrase excerpts of 10-40 sec from the following genres: Rock, R\&B, Pop, Jazz, Solo classical piano.
+- 25 excerpts of a 10-40s duration in the genres of rock, R&B, pop, jazz and solo classical piano.
+Includes real recordings and audio generated from MIDI files.
+Total play time: 686s.

+ADC04 database:
-ADC04 database: Dataset from the 2004 Audio Description Contest.
-20 excerpts of about 20s each. manually annotated reference data (10 ms time grid)
+- Dataset from the 2004 Audio Description Contest.
+20 excerpts of about 20s each.
+- manually annotated reference data (10 ms time grid)
+- 20 excerpts of roughly 20s in the genres of pop, jazz and opera.
+Includes real recordings, synthesized singing and audio generated from MIDI files.
+Total play time: 369s.

 \section{Použité datasety}